Welcome to the Secure Systems Demo Day 2025!

 5G and applied cryptography:

-• Sanish Gurung and Valtteri Niemi (University of Helsinki): Fake base station detection and tracking (poster)
+- Sanish Gurung and Valtteri Niemi (University of Helsinki): Network-based Detection of Mobile Fake Base Stations (poster)

 Cloud security:

-• Jose Luis Martin Navarro (Aalto University, Universitat Politècnica de València), Tuomas Aura (Aalto University): Helm-ET: Reducing Exposure to Lateral Movement in Kubernetes Artifacts (demo)
+- Jose Luis Martin Navarro (Aalto University, Universitat Politècnica de València), Tuomas Aura (Aalto University): Helm-ET: Reducing Exposure to Lateral Movement in Kubernetes Artifacts (poster, demo)

 Cryptography:

-• Gizem Akman (University of Helsinki): Mutual enforcement protocols with split keys (poster)
+- Gizem Akman (University of Helsinki): Policy enforcement with split keys (poster)

-• Chris Brzuska and Russell Lai (Aalto University): Cryptography at Aalto (poster)
+- Russell W. F. Lai and Chris Brzuska (Aalto University): Cryptography at Aalto (poster)

 Cybersecurity education: